 John Hunt, 'Bringing God up to date', Christian Alternative Books, 2021

-The Common Lectionary invites us to spend the next year in reading, and preaching on, John's gospel.
-This can be a problem for many on the more radical end of the Christian spectrum.
-This version of the life and death of Jesus is clearly very different from the other three.
+Bishop Jack Spong died on 12th September 2021 aged 90.
+He was an inspiration to those of us on the radical end of the Christian spectrum.
+This book is a masterpiece.
+John's version of the life and death of Jesus is clearly very different from the other three.
 You only have to look at it to see that.
 Instead of pithy sayings and parables about daily life, Jesus gives lengthy speeches,(written in Greek which he did not speak), containing very complex ideas and images.
-Much of the content is about himself, none of which appears elsewhere.
+Much of the content does not appear elsewhere.
+It is unique to its author.

 Spong has written what I find an immensely helpful way to approach it.
 Forget 'facts'.
 Forget 'literalism'.
-Forget whether or not these events really happened.
+Use your imagination.
 Embrace the craft of the writer in weaving together a tapestry of symbolism, 'signs' and hidden meanings which tell us what this community now believed.
 Nothing is there by chance.
 It all makes sense once you understand why it is there.
 The people in the story are not real people but representatives of something else.
 The events are not real events but they provide a deeper understanding of the context, which Spong sees as not dominated by the Greek world but deeply engrained in a Jewish one.
-(The Prologue, which is Greek in context, may have been added later along with the final chapter.
+(The Prologue, which is more Greek in context, may have been added later along with the final chapter.
 Jesus is never again referred to as the 'Word').

 The book works through the gospel in sequence in a series of mostly short reflections so is best used alongside the text.
 It would make a fascinating structure for a daily discipline, a study course, or a series of sermons.
 I honestly believe that you would never look at John in the same way again and that your understanding of this amazing piece of literature will have been deeply enhanced by giving his approach a try.
 Mine certainly was.